-Once notified that a student with a medical condition is to be admitted, the school is responsible for liaising with the relevant school(s) and medical authorities.
-For September admissions into year 7, support will be in place prior to the start of term.
-For students who receive a new diagnosis or are admitted to the school mid-term, every effort will be made to ensure that arrangements will be in place within two weeks.
+Once notified that a pupil with a medical condition is to be admitted, the school is responsible for liaising with the relevant school(s) and medical authorities.
+For September admissions into Reception or Year7, support will be in place prior to the start of term.
+For pupils who receive a new diagnosis or are admitted to the school mid-term, every effort will be made to ensure that arrangements will be in place within two weeks.